Written by Madison Zepp

 In a college setting, it is hard to keep kids punctual and motivated.
 To ensure they came to class on time, Ruth came up with a distinct strategy.
 At the very beginning of class, she would go over test information for the unit.
 As a result, students were on time because they didn’t want to miss content that would be on the test.
 Ending promptly was also important because it showed respect for the students’ time.

 This was one of Ruth’s favorite strategies to discuss.
 As a teacher, you are always in control, which students can begin to resent.
 By making the students think they have some control of a situation, it keeps them engaged and motivated.
 Ruth described the best way to do was this through open assignments.
 She would simply set parameters around an assignment and leave the rest up to the students.
 She would also give the class options and let them vote.
-She remained in control of the situation, while letting students think that they also had control over what they did.
+She remained in control of the situation, while letting students think that they also had some control.

 Keeping students engaged must be one of the most important parts of teaching.
 Students cannot learn if they aren’t paying attention.
 Many of Ruth’s methods helped to keep students content and engaged during her classes.
 Keeping students engaged with content is one of the most difficult and important things to do.